Safiye Sultan (mother of Mehmed III): Background

-In 1563, at the age of 13, she was presented as a slave to the future Murad III by his cousin Hümaşah Sultan, granddaughter of Suleiman the Magnificent and Hurrem Sultan through their deceased son Şehzade Mehmed, older full brother of Murad's father Selim.
-Given the name Safiye, she became a concubine of Murad (then the eldest son of Sultan Selim II).
-On 26 May 1566, she gave birth to Murad's son, the future Mehmed III, the same year Suleiman the Magnificent died.
+In 1563, at the age of circa thirteen, she was gifted as a slave by Hümaşah Sultan, daughter of Şehzade Mehmed.
+Given the name Safiye, she became a concubine of Şehzade Murad, the eldest son of Şehzade Selim.
+On 26 May 1566, after two daughters, she gave birth to Murad's first son, Mehmed.
+The same year, Suleiman the Magnificent died and Selim ascended the throne as Selim II.